guillaumeBellec/guillaumeBellec.github.io/README.md

   I develop theories to advance our understanding of brains and intelligent machines.
 I studied artificial intelligence during my Master in Paris and I completed my PhD with Wolfgang Maass in the Institute for Theoretical Computer Science of TU Graz in Austria.
 I am now a postdoc with Wulfram Gerstner in the Laboratory of Computational Neuroscience at EPFL in Switzerland.

-[comment]: <> (Passionate about music, I dedicated some time to develop [ChordAI](http://chordai.net/) with Vivien Seguy.
-This mobile app can recognize guitar chords in real-time using deep learning technology.
-It's available for download on your smartphone and I hope that it will help amator musicians practicing their instruments.)

 # Code resources

 - [E-prop](https://github.com/IGITUGraz/eligibility_propagation) in Tensorflow.
 Code used in the [Nature Communications 2020 paper](https://www.nature.com/articles/s41467-020-17236-y) _A solution to the learning dilemma for recurrent networks of spiking neurons_.